More college graduates for a thriving California

 Right now, that is not the case.
 Not all of our hardworking young people are getting a fair shot at a better life.
 The vast majority of our state’s K–12 students are of color and low-income, yet when it comes to graduates from our public universities, they are in the minority.
 At every step, these students face roadblocks.
 We are working to change that.

-We partner with organizations and leaders across the state to catalyze systemic change and close equity gaps so that the vision of a seamless, student-centered educational path to opportunity becomes a reality—and one that’s available to every student, regardless of zip code, skin color, or income.
+We partner with organizations and leaders across the state to catalyze systemic change, increase college degree completion, and close equity gaps so that the vision of a seamless, student-centered educational path to opportunity becomes a reality—and one that’s available to every student, regardless of zip code, skin color, or income.

 The majority of California’s K-12 students are of color and low-income, but these students are a minority of graduates from California’s public universities.

-By 2020, 65 percent of all jobs in the economy will require workers with at least some college education.
+By 2020, 65% of all jobs in the economy will require workers with at least some college education.